 In 2018, the good professor successfully produced wine from each of these crops.
 Extracting the juice from the pulp, the wine is fermented in barrels and is ready for consumption after six months.
 The collaboration has resulted in the launch, by Takyiwaa-Mensah, of the Sai wine Volta brand.

-- In Ghana, Bamboo House is Refining Luxury Hospitality One Room at a Time
+- Bamboo House in Ghana is Refining Luxury Hospitality

 - Nondumiso Pikashe Arrives in the South African Wine World